thecodingdad/ha-xtool/docs/PROTOCOL.md

 | `wifiStrength` | `false` | DT001 firmware `40.100.009.00` → `true`; HJ003 some firmware → `true` |
 | `heartbeat` | `false` | DT001 firmware `40.100.009.00` → `true`; HJ003 firmware `40.70.006.2020` → `true` |

-Older variants of the F1 V2 docs (pre xTool Studio audit) described the connection as listener-only because the bundled extension only shipped a fixed set of push handlers — but the `function=instruction` channel in fact accepts the full V2 request schema.
+Older community docs (pre xTool Studio audit) described WS-V2 as listener-only because the bundled extension only shipped a fixed set of push handlers — but the `function=instruction` channel in fact accepts the full V2 request schema.
 Implementations that only consume the broadcast channel will see status / gap / lock / work-result events but miss the rich query
 + control surface above.